JKobi-med/TBM-R-Analysis/README.md

 ##
 1. Download this repository
-2. Download RStudio
+2. Download R and RStudio
-3. Open this repository in RStudio
+3. Open from the downloaded repository "Promotion (Quarto manuscript).Rproj" in RStudio
-4. Open the index.qmd file
+4. If not already opened, open the index.qmd file
 5. Render it
-6. Look at the html
+6. Wait for html
+7. Now you should see the Manuscript and on the left side further down the page you will see then the notebooks